Dance Routes

 Duration: 15 minutes approx.

-Moksha seeks to centre the energies of the body through symmetric sequences of both music and movement in dance.
-The piece was video filmed at the Jaipur Mandir, Vrindavan, UP, by Michael Duffy and Michael Weston.
+Moksha, traditionally performed as a closing piece to an Odissi recital, centres the energies of the body through its symmetric sequences of both percussion and movement.
+This version was video filmed at Jaipur Mandir, Brindavan, UP, by Robyn Beeche and Michael Duffy.

 Video editing: Michael Weston